Trina: I wish for a million wishes!

 - Grojband: In "Wish Upon a Jug", Trina finds a genie who grants her three wishes.
 She then wishes for a million wishes.
 When Corey says that she can't do that, the genie says that she can and he always wondered why more people didn't do that.
 When Corey later finds his own genie, he immediately wishes for the same thing.

-- In The Fairly OddParents, Mr. Crocker rubs a genie lamp, releasing the genie and earning Three Wishes.
-However, since genie wishes have no limitations, every third wish involves him for wishing three more.
-The genie, named Norm, explains to Crocker that while genies say that people can't wish for more wishes, they actually can do so (as Norm puts it, "[genies] have been bluffing for centuries").
-Norm's the one who ultimately convinces Crocker to keep wishing more wishes so they can work together to get revenge against Timmy Turner.
-Crocker uses the wishes to set up Wile.
+- When Mr. Crocker and Norm the Genie team up to kill Timmy, Norm explains to Crocker that while genies say that people can't wish for more wishes, they actually can do so (as Norm puts it, "[genies] have been bluffing for centuries"), due to the wishes being rule free.
+As a compromise, Norm only allows Crocker to wish for three wishes per third wish.
+Crocker uses the effectively unlimited wishes to set up Wile.
 E. Coyote-esque traps for Timmy- and just like Wile.
-E, none of them work.
+E, none of them work, making him use more wishes to fix his self-inflicted injuries.

 - In the "Wishmas" Christmas Episode, Timmy (fed up with unwanted Christmas gifts) starts a holiday where everybody gets one magical wish in their mailbox.
 However, Vicky isn't satisfied, so she uses her wish to wish for a million wishes.
 The mailbox overloads and explodes, people start wishing for multiple things, and the holiday begins to overtake Christmas.